What is Epigenetics?

 These tags have cellular memory.
 In other words, these tags are a collection of pages of the book of your life.
 This story begins at the moment of conception, is shaped in the womb by your mother, and continues throughout life.
-What your body receives from the outside world through stress, food and environment for example, becomes the epigenetic story and instruction for genetic control of your health.
+What your body receives from the outside world through stress, food, and environment, for example, becomes the epigenetic story and instruction for genetic control of your health.
 Cancer is just one of a growing number of diseases that are being linked to abnormalities in the epigenome.

 7 Factors That Influence Your Epigenome

-Stress is the number #1 reason for poor functioning biochemistry and genetic expression.
+Chronic stress is the number #1 reason for poor functioning biochemistry and genetic expression.
 It induces both deficiency and toxicity, and the body cannot heal when chronic stress is present.
 We are not designed for the modern technological pace of society.
 Address the sources of stress, and use strategies like being out in nature, yoga, meditation, vacations or more time off, pets, restful weekends, adaptogens, time with friends and lots of laughing.

 Shallow breathing causes hypoxia, which affects the entire immune system.
 Be conscious of how you hold your body and how you breathe.
 Relaxing breathing throughout the day delivers oxygen and nutrients to all your tissues.

-Many medications cause deficiencies of key vitamins and minerals, and mimic gene mutations by disturbing the pathways.
+Many medications cause deficiencies of key vitamins and minerals and mimic gene mutations by disturbing the pathways.
 If you must take certain drugs, be sure to supplement with the nutrients being depleted.